SonaliRajaram/UniGenAI/README.md

-# UniGenAI: Intelligent Multi-Agent LLM System
+# UniGenAI: An Intelligent Multi-Role LLM System for Learning, Content Generation and Software Support

 > An AI-powered platform for learning, content creation, coding assistance, and interview preparation with advanced user management, real-time streaming, and comprehensive analytics.